isadorastan/isadorastan/README.md

 # Hey 👋

 My name is Isadora Stangarlin, I'm from Brazil 🇧🇷

-I'm A Computer Engineer, that has been working as a Front-end developer since 2018.  👩🏼‍💻
+I'm A Computer Engineer, that has been working as a Front-End developer since 2018.  👩🏼‍💻

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.